 She also underscored the importance of international cooperation, particularly in the Dominican Republic's transboundary water relationship with Haiti.
 Advocating for a holistic approach to leveraging local expertise, she noted the Dominican Republic's initiative in the Loss and Damage Fund, aimed at fostering innovations in marine renewable energy and infrastructure improvements.

-The second lecture presented by Professor Cheung highlighted the threats of sea level rise and biodiversity loss.
-Cheung provided insights into the challenges for coastal communities on unreliable fish populations for stability and economic development.
+The second lecture presented by Prof. William Cheung highlighted the threats of sea level rise and biodiversity loss.
+Prof. Cheung provided insights into the challenges for coastal communities on unreliable fish populations for stability and economic development.
 For conservation initiatives to be effective, coordinating efforts between political boundaries such as Exclusive Economic Zones with resource sharing to accommodate climate-induced changes in fish distributions and compositions.
 Based on IPCC assessments, Cheung pointed to the integrated solution pathways to coordinate food security, biodiversity, and ocean-based technologies to produce long-term positive impacts.

 UNITAR

-Ms. Fonseca discussed the financing challenges and opportunities for water supply and sanitation in Small Island Developing States (SIDS).
+Dr. Fonseca discussed the financing challenges and opportunities for water supply and sanitation in Small Island Developing States (SIDS).
 She noted that the primary funding sources are long-term concessional loans, which SIDS relies on for infrastructure investments.
 However, these regions face significant hurdles such as market shocks from unpredictable weather and insufficient tariff bases.
 Additionally, SIDS often struggle with eligibility for official development assistance upon reaching high-income status while accruing debt from natural disasters.
 Fonseca highlighted innovative solutions like Seychelles' investment in blue bonds and debt-for-nature swaps, which offer a sustainable path for SIDS to develop blue economy projects with renewable funding sources.

 UNITAR